apiaryio/dredd/README.md

 - Expands URI templates
 - Warns on undefined URI query and path parameters
 - Validates URI parameteres types
+- Selects first request and first response if multiple request or responses are given in the
+- Assigns path origin object pointing to the Blueprint AST [DEPRECATED
+- Compiles [cannonical transction path](#canonical-transaction-paths) as a unique identifier for each transaction
-- Assigns origin object pointing to the Blueprint AST
+- Assigns origin object pointing to the Blueprint AST [DEPRECATED]
-- Compiles Transaction name string for each transaction
+- Compiles Transaction name string for each transaction [DEPRECATED]

 ## Installation